jsutlive/Cell-Mechanics-Simulator/README.md

 - Group objects

-## Folder organization:

-- Component: All behaviors that can be attached to physics objects.

-- Framework: the base engine and base object classes of the simulation including states, entities/physics objects, and data saving

-- Input: classes responsible for handling user input and object selection

-- General Physics: specific components for basic physics, such as gravity.

-- Morphogenesis: specific components to morphogenesis, such as cell osmosis and cell stiffness.

-- Renderer: classes responsible for graphics

-- Utilities: Additional functions including custom math libraries, string utilities, and other miscellaneous functions for making code readability easier.

 ## Cell Mechanics Simulator:

 A real-time, 2D soft-body physics simulator used to model cell mechanics.
 Compatible with PC and Mac!